DANCING PANDAS

 Credit Utilization

 The percentage of the total amount of the credit that you have access to, that you actually use.
 You probably spend roughly the same every month.
 It hopefully shouldn’t change if you have access to more credit.
-Lets say you use a $1k of credit a month on average.
+Lets say you use $1k of credit a month on average.
 If you have access to $20k in credit you are utilizing 5%.
-Then lets say you apply for and responsibly maintain more credit cards and now have access to $60k credit.
+Then lets say you apply for and responsibly maintain more credit cards and now have access to $60k of credit.
 If you continue to use $1k of the credit, you now have a credit utilization of 1.7%.
 The banks like that.
-The more credit you get, the easier it is to get a better score.
+The more credit you get, the easier it is to get a good credit score.

 Length Of Credit History